India: At least 8 people killed in farmers’ protest — reports | DW | 03.10.2021

 According to reports, two SUVs allegedly rammed into a group of protesters during a visit by the state's Deputy Chief Minister Keshav Prasad Maurya and Union Minister Ajay Kumar Mishra.

-Citing a local police official Indian news agency NDTV reported that four of the eight killed were farmers, two having been run over by a vehicle in the union minister's convoy.
+Citing a local police official, Indian news outlet NDTV reported that four of the eight killed were farmers, two having been run over by a vehicle in the union minister's convoy.

 The circumstances surrounding the incident are unclear with differing versions of events.